MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 Because partners often use different CAD systems and engineering tools, DMU Analysis scenarios frequently require the exchange of geometry in multiple formats.
 Common standards include JT and STEP, but native formats from systems like CATIA, Creo, or NX may also be used.
 The Geometry KIT supports this diversity by enabling the secure, standards-based transfer of various file types, ensuring interoperability across company and system boundaries.

 These variants demonstrate the flexibility of DMU Analysis within Catena-X: from lightweight, early-phase checks to detailed, high-precision collaboration, and across a range of data formats.
-By supporting these different forms, the Geometry KIT ensures that engineers and implementors can tailor their data exchange to the needs of each project phase—balancing efficiency, security, and technical requirements.
+By supporting these different formats, the Geometry KIT ensures that engineers and implementors can tailor their data exchange to the needs of each project phase—balancing efficiency, security, and technical requirements.

 ## User Journey